 Lauren Kay Johnson grew up in a military family in the Seattle area.
 She went on to serve as an Air Force public affairs officer and award-winning Department of Defense journalist, deploying to the Republic of Mali and Afghanistan.
 After receiving an honorable discharge, Lauren earned an MFA in Creative Writing at Emerson College in Boston.

-Lauren’s essays, fiction, and poetry have appeared in The Washington Post, The Atlantic, Boston Globe Magazine, Glamour, Yale Medicine Magazine, CONSEQUENCE magazine, Drunken Boat, Pleiades, and several anthologies.
+Lauren’s work has been featured in The Washington Post, The Atlantic, Boston Globe Magazine, Glamour, military.com.
+Yale Medicine Magazine, CONSEQUENCE magazine, Drunken Boat, Pleiades, and several anthologies.
 Her writing and interviews have been used in the creation of dance and theater productions, and she has lectured at schools, conferences, and veteran centers across the country, including the Association of Writers and Writing Programs national conference, the Boston Book Festival, and the University of Iowa.
-She is a writing consultant with GrubStreet, an editor at Wrath-Bearing Tree, and a former editor-in-chief of Redivider.
+Lauren’s work has received support from the Bread Loaf Writers’ Conference, the Virginia Center for Creative Arts, and the Community of Writers at Squaw Valley.
+She is a writing consultant, an editor at Wrath-Bearing Tree, and a former editor-in-chief of Redivider.